0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 If you want a mental picture, imagine plotting $y_t$ versus $t$ for two runs that are identical except for a tiny numerical perturbation.
 The curves lie on top of each other until the moment one trajectory crosses the contact threshold a single step earlier.
 At that instant the **first-contact index differs by one step**, and from there the bounce phase drifts; subsequent contacts occur at different steps, and by the end of the horizon the histories are visibly different.
 The “diagram” is two nearly coincident trajectories that fork at the first threshold flip.

 In the bouncing-ball rollout, this sensitivity is visible even before talking about floating point.
 Changing $h$ shifts the bounce timing; changing $k$ changes stiffness and stability margins; changing the projection tolerance `tol` changes the number of inner iterations.
-These are not implementation details; they are definitional parameters of the computation.
-Differentiable world models force this point into the foreground because the forward pass contains more parameters that define an algorithm, not merely parameters that define a smooth function.
+These are not implementation details; they are definitional parameters of the computation. world models force this point into the foreground because the forward pass contains more parameters that define an algorithm, not merely parameters that define a smooth function.

----
+{% include figures/trajectory_fork.html fig_id="fork1" data="/assets/data/fork_runs.json" caption="Two runs with different termination policies.
+The trajectories coincide until one crosses a contact threshold earlier, causing visible divergence.
+Hover to compare values at each timestep." %}

-## The numerical program
+## Frequency <a href="https://warprecords.bandcamp.com/album/frequencies" target="_blank" rel="noopener" class="track-link" title="LFO – Frequencies"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

 In conventional discussions, numerical accuracy is often framed as the gap between an ideal real-number computation and the finite-precision result of evaluating the same mathematical expression.
-In differentiable world models, that framing is incomplete because the forward computation is itself a numerical method.
+In world models, that framing is incomplete because the forward computation is itself a numerical method.

 A simulator is not a single function; it is an approximation procedure.
 An integrator is a discretization of a continuous system, parameterized by a step size.
 An iterative solver is a convergence process, parameterized by a tolerance and a stopping criterion.
 A differentiable renderer is often an estimator, parameterized by sample counts and variance-reduction choices, and it is usually made differentiable by replacing nonsmooth events (visibility, occlusion) with surrogates.